 Schoolchildren and their social mobility could suffer under government’s reported plans to reintroduce grammar schools

-9th September 2016: CEO of youth and social mobility charity Making The Leap warns of grammar schools’ impact on children’s life chances.
+9th September 2016: Founder of youth and social mobility charity Making The Leap warns of grammar schools’ impact on children’s life chances.

 With the government considering reintroducing selective grammar schools to the UK’s education system, social mobility experts are condemning the move, warning it will cause further inequalities for disadvantaged schoolchildren.
 Whilst the Cabinet Minister Michael Fallon has claimed that greater choice and selection will improve the life chances of disadvantaged children, social mobility tsar Alan Milburn has argued that it risks widening the ‘us and them divide’ in schools and that it could result in a ‘social mobility disaster.’
 His words were echoed by the chief inspector of schools, Sir Michael Wilshaw, who cited figures to dispute the government’s ideas– using Bexley, South-East London as an example, where poorer pupils are significantly under-represented in selective schools.

 Making The Leap’s vision is that there are opportunities for all, so the re-introduction of a selective system that favours more advantaged pupils is highly concerning for the charity, particularly in light of Theresa May’s claim that she wants to create a system ‘that works for everyone – not just the privileged few.’
 Founder, Tunde Banjoko OBE said: